mattmeyers/go-qs/README.md

 # qs

-This is a query string parsing library inspired by [qs](https://www.npmjs.com/package/qs).
+This is a query string parsing library inspired by nodeJS's [qs](https://www.npmjs.com/package/qs) library.
 It uses `net/url`'s `ParseQuery` function as a starting point, then parses additional subkeys from the returned keys.

 # Installation